aeoliux/fakedos/doc/kernel.md

 10. **Program is being executed**
 11. Once program exits, code control is returned to the kernel.
 12. Restores old stack (its address is saved in the new stack).
+13. Deallocates old stack.
-13. Restores previous CPU state (registers and flags).
+14. Restores previous CPU state (registers and flags).
-14. Deallocates memory used by that program (TODO!).
+15. Deallocates memory block containing program's code (deallocating blocks allocated by that program has not been implemented yet).
-15. Gives code control back to interrupt caller.
+16. Gives code control back to interrupt caller.
 #### How exiting works?
 1. Making interrupt causes flags, return address to be pushed onto the stack.
 2. To determine which program has called `exit`, it pops return address from the stack.
 Return address is segment+offset, so kernel knows which program performed `exit` operation.
 Obtained segment points to program's PSP.